Training a fully connected multi-layered neural network on corrected data

 end

-A batch is a small data set that can serve as a training set for building a prediction model.
-It is taken from the initial training set T using the sliding window method.
+A batch is a small data set that can serve as a training set for building a forecasting model.
+Taken from the initial training set T using the sliding window method.

 Sliding window method: